AnthonyEdmonds/govuk-laravel/docs/components/service-navigation.md

 // All routes in the 'Requests' section fall within this group Route::prefix('/requests')->name('requests.')->group(...);

-// All routes in the 'Requests' section fall within this group Route::prefix('/search')->name('search.')->group(...);
+// All routes in the 'Search' section fall within this group Route::prefix('/search')->name('search.')->group(...);

 // All routes in the 'Admin' section fall within this group